Grindley Brook (The New Club Layout)

 By choosing LNWR origin it is hoped that it will make it easier to construct the station buildings as, in reality, these were modular.
 We are hoping to make patterns of the various panels and have them cast.
 Assembly should then be relatively easy.
 This will allow more time for the more complex buildings.
 Club members also have existing stock suitable for this location.
 Discussion is ongoing as to whether a change should be made to DCC and if so the best way of resolving the problems involved in converting existing stock.

-The track has now been laid and wired up.
-Test running of various locos and lengths of trains has shown up the odd minor problem that needs resolving and a start has been made in weathering/painting the sides of the rails, landscaping and platform construction.
+When the track was laid and wired up, test running of various locos and lengths of trains revealed the odd minor problem that needed resolving.
+After these changes were made attention was made to weathering/painting the sides of the rails, landscaping and platform construction.

-There are more photographs of Grindley Brook on the Layout Photos page.
+There are more photographs and videos of Grindley Brook on our Layout Photos page.